 Plan the shoot, shoot the plan, edit the planned shoot.

-That's the mantra we introduced in last month's piece on production planning.
+That’s the mantra we introduced in our article on production planning.
 We rejoin the discussion now with the amazing new idea that when production starts you should shoot what you planned to shoot.

 Talk about obvious!